Skip to content

 Kubernetes

-This documentation assumes the following prerequisites:
+This guide assumes the following prerequisites:

 • An operational Kubernetes cluster